mvolkmann/blog/src/websockets.md

     open(ws) {
       console.log('WebSocket is open.');
     },
-    // TODO: Wby is this never called? drain(ws) {
+    // TODO: Why is this never called? drain(ws) {
       console.log('WebSocket is ready to receive more data.');
     },